tektutor/kubernetes-aug-2020/network-policy/README.md

-In order to try this lab exerices, you need to have a working kubernetes cluster.
+In order to try this lab exerice, you need to have a working kubernetes cluster.

 It is important that the kubeadm init was done as shown below while bootstrapping master node. sudo kubeadm init --pod-network-cidr=192.168.0.0/16